dg-gh/welp_library/docs/welp_threads.md

 	T.number_of_threads();

-Returns the number of threads.
+Returns the number of threads maintained by T.

 	T.task_buffer_size();

-Returns the maximal number of tasks that can be stored in the queue.
+Returns the maximal number of tasks that can be stored in the queue of T.